Jay0Hx/alien_v2/README.md

    4 > drag alient_v2-main into the lua file.
    5 > remove main from the file name.
    And you are done!

+   To use this menu just go in game, hover your mouse over the right side of the screen to reveal the menu toggle panel and select 'Alien V2.1(1)'.
    ```